Our Climate Declaration

 - Halt the expansion of industrialized, intensive farming.

-- Replace the unsustainable drive for endless economic growth and consumerism, which serves the interests only of the very wealthy, with an economics of ‘enough’.
+- End the unsustainable drive for endless economic growth and consumerism, which drives inequality and resource depletion.

-- Farm sustainably, reducing methane and nitrous oxide emissions, managing soils better and restoring our rivers.
+- Farm sustainably, reducing stocking rates, methane and nitrous oxide emissions, managing soils better and restoring our rivers;

-- Put in place just transition processes for those whose livelihoods may be affected.
+- Put in place just transition processes for those whose livelihoods will be affected;

-- Work towards an economic system that serves all citizens and respects Nature’s limits.
+- Work towards a waste-free, circular economy that creates wellbeing for all citizens and respects Nature’s limits.

-- Establish a legally binding and steadily rising price on all greenhouse gas emissions, sufficient to achieve a major shift to renewable energy and less intensive farming.
+- Establish a legally binding and steadily rising price on all greenhouse gas emissions, to incentivise action to meet our targets;

 - Prepare for a fair resettlement of climate refugees with guidance from Tangata Whenua.